shunsukeyoshimoto/solidfem/README.md

 Overview

-This porject is for learning how to implement Finite Element Method(FEM) for deformation simulation.
+This porject is for learning how to implement Finite Element Method (FEM) for deformation simulation in C language.
 Let's fill in the code at TODO.

 ## Text
-Please learn the principle of FEM to complete the source code.

 [See here](https://github.com/yoshimoto56/solidfem/blob/master/text/FEM_text_en.pdf)

 ## Demo